 In 2011, the International Seabed Authority (ISA) granted a polymetallic nodule exploration contract in the Clarion Clipperton Zone (CCZ) to NORI, sponsored by the government of the Republic of Nauru.
-Since then, in close partnership with Nauru and working with leading researchers and institutions, NORI has progressed with a comprehensive seabed-to-surface research program in one of its designated areas, NORI-D. Representing 22% of The Metals Company’s estimated resource in the CCZ, NORI-D is ranked as the largest undeveloped nickel project in the world.
+Since then, in close partnership with Nauru and working with leading researchers and institutions, NORI has progressed with a comprehensive seabed-to-surface research program in one of its designated areas, NORI-D. Representing 22% of The Metals Company’s estimated resource in the CCZ, the NORI license area is ranked as having the largest undeveloped nickel deposit in the world.

 NORI has completed 18 resource evaluation and environmental baseline campaigns including Environmental Expedition 5E (Nov.
 2021), Environmental Expedition 5D (April 2021), Environmental Expedition 4D (June 2020), Campaign 6B (Nov.
 2019), and Campaign 3 (April 2018), with a wide range of meteorological and oceanographic measurements and data collected, including on biodiversity, deep-sea food chains, ecosystem function, geochemistry, and nutrient cycles.
 NORI expects to submit an application to the ISA for an exploitation contract for NORI-D in the second half of 2023.

 COMPLETED: Sponsorship Agreement

 COMPLETED: Exploration Contract